 Use two factor authentication on all your business emails

 Two factor authentication (2FA) is actually important on all other platform, apart from email, as well.
-A 2FA makes your email and other platforms much more secure and can prevent hacking or security breaches significantly.
+A 2FA makes your email and other platforms much more secure and can help prevent hacking or security breaches significantly.
 There are applications that can help with 2FA as well.

 An efficient digital platform can only bring maximum results if it is integrative.
 All tools and applications that you are going to introduce through this IT transformation initiative, should be easily integrable with existing systems as well as any other tools you may have to adopt in the future.